mrbaloglu/mrbaloglu.github.io/_teaching/2020-fall-teaching-1.md

 type: "CS 201: Introduction to Computing"
 permalink: /teaching/2020-fall-teaching-1
 venue: "Sabanci University, Department of Computer Science and Engineering"
-date: Fall-2020/21, Spring-21/22
+date: 2020-Fall
 location: "Intanbul, Turkey"
 ---

-Fulfilled TA duties for the course CS 201: Introduction to Computing.
+Fulfilled TA duties for the course CS 201: Introduction to Computing on terms Fall 2020/21 and Spring 2021/22.
 Held office hours and weekly recitations helping students to learn the C++ programming language.
 Also helped grading some of the midterm questions.

 Heading 1
 ======